rpietrantuono/EVA/README.md

 ## Description
 The repository contains the artefacts required to run EVA, as well as to reproduce the results reported in the paper.
 The code exploits  jMetal (https://github.com/jMetal), a Java framework to develop and experiment evolutionary algorithms.

-The repository also contains the **Appendix** (Appendix.pdf) with a description of the ASRS dataset.

 The artefacts include:
 - EVA.jar.
 The executable JAR file to run the algorithm on a benchmark problem given as input.
 Usage: